What is a Senior Real Estate Specialist?

 If you’re looking for hands-on care or anticipate needing such care in the future, SRES®designees can make expert referrals and discuss options, including:

 Residents live in their own apartments, but have the benefit of an on-site staff, meal service in communal dining spaces, and planned activities and outings.
 Some assisted living communities also offer access to nurses and daily living assistance.
 Others may offer more extensive medical and personal services.

 Such properties are licensed to care for up to six residents in a home setting.
 Services typically include meals and housing maintenance and attending to residents’ safety and care.
 Personal Care Homes may specialize in addressing specific health concerns and provide care and an environment tailored to those conditions.

-Alzheimer’s and Dementia Care:
+Alzheimer’s Memory Care:

 Facilities specialize in caring for patients with dementia and Alzheimer’s disease offer programs that address residents’ needs and provide an environment where they can live safely.
 Housing services typically include personal care, such as bathing and dressing and administering medicine, along with dining and housekeeping.